5 Squamish Activities for Your Inner Adventure-Seeker

 4. Stand Up

-If you haven’t yet tried this popular variation of surfing, it’s time to get out on the water.
 Stand-up paddleboarding (SUP) is a sport that provides as much of a workout as it does a great opportunity to spend time on one of our pristine lakes or oceanfront.
+Time to get out on the water!

 Norm Hann Expeditions and Sea to Sky Adventure Co. both offer a morning coffee paddle trips that take you along the Howe Sound from Nexen Beach to Britannia for a well-earned cup of coffee.
 SUP equipment and introductory training are included.